aussio/ShapingUpWithAngular/README.md

 This repo is from me following along with the tutorial from the awesome guys over at **Code School**.

 This is the **Shaping Up With Angular** course . . .
 Here goes!

+You can see this course as well over at: http://campus.codeschool.com/courses/shaping-up-with-angular-js/